Harold Entwistle

-Charles Harold Entwistle was an actor on stage and in films, a manager of theaters and touring theater companies, and director from England who migrated to the United States and worked in Hollywood during and after the silent film era.
-In England he performed for the king and queen.
+Charles Harold Entwistle (5 September 1865 – 1 April 1944) was an actor on stage and in films, a manager of theatres, touring theatre companies, and director from England who migrated to the United States and worked in Hollywood during and after the silent film era.
+In England, he performed for the king and queen.

+Personal life

 He married actress Bertha Jane Ross.
 He was known as a character actor.

 He was the uncle of Peg Entwistle who died after jumping off the H in the Hollywood Sign.

+He was buried in Forest Lawn Memorial Park, Glendale, California.